obscurezz/freedom_template/README.md

 - Mercenary: race T2 units
 > Bonus: merchant in this zone also contains hero skill permanent potions.

-> Bonus: one of the stacks in this zone contains *potion of mind rejuvenation*.
+> Bonus: one of the stacks in this zone contains *1 potion of mind rejuvenation*.

 ### Red, black: big corner zones.
 #### Content: